Shaikohn/Portfolio/README.md

 ## English

-At the end of Yo Puedo Programar, from Junior Achievement Argentina, we were asked to make a web page as a team using HTML, CSS and JavaScript.
+My personal portfolio deployed and made it with React and Tailwind CSS.
- Together with my partner, we decided to create an application dedicated to promoting a town in Córdoba, which includes the following features:
+ It includes the following features:

 - A title page with a short presentation
 - A NavBar